-Payne's is in a converted old filling station on Lamar Avenue in the "Midtown" area of Memphis.
+Payne's is in a converted old filling station on Lamar Avenue.
 The former garage part of the building is the dining area.
 As we quickly discovered on this chilly day, the dining room is unheated.
 Though there was a steady flow of carry-out business, we had the dining room to ourselves.

 The menu is definitely on the simple side.